Making Progress Based on False Discoveries: Problem setup

 \begin{theorem} Let $D$ be an unknown distribution over $\X$ and suppose that $f(w,x)$ is $O(1)$-Lipschitz and convex with respect to $w\in \reals^d$.
 Let $S=\{x_1,\ldots, x_m\}$ be a sample drawn i.i.d from distribution $D$, and consider the update rule in \cref{eq:gdo}.
 Assume that for every iteration $\O_F$ satisfies

 Then for $w_S=\frac{1}{T}\sum_{t=1}^T w_t$

 \end{theorem} The above rate is optimal, which leads to the natural question, what is the sample needed by an oracle that returns $O(1/\epsilon^2)$ $\epsilon$-accurate gradients for GD with learning rate $O(\epsilon)$.
-Such an oracle improves over full-batch GD which requires $\tilde \Theta(1/\epsilon^4)$ iterations to achieve error of $O(\epsilon)$.
+Such an oracle improves over, the naive, empirical mean estimate which induces GD over the empirical risk which requires $\tilde \Theta(1/\epsilon^4)$ iterations to achieve error of $O(\epsilon)$.
 The performance of such an oracle should also be compared with SGD that can achieve a comparable bound on the number of iterations and requires the optimal sample size of $m=O(1/\epsilon^2)$.
 Next, we provide natural extentions to the definition of adaptive oracles to the setting of stochastic optimization. \begin{definition} A first order oracle $\O_F$ is $(\epsilon,\gamma,\delta)$-accurate against algorithm $A$ for $T$ iterations, given $m$ samples, if $\O_F$ is provided with $m$ samples and with probability at least $(1-\delta)$ for $(1-\gamma)T$ fractions of the $t\in [T]$:

 If $\O$ is $(\epsilon,\gamma,\delta)$-accurate against any algorithm $A$ we say it is $(\epsilon,\gamma,\delta)$-accurate. \end{definition} We will write in short $(\epsilon,\delta)$-accurate for $(\epsilon,0,\delta)$-accurate. \begin{definition} A first-order oracle $\O_F$ is $(\epsilon,\delta)$-post hoc generalizing against algorithm $A$ for $T$ iterations, given $m$ samples if with probability at least $(1-\delta)$: for every $t\in[T]$